Foundations of regular variation on topological spaces: Random closed sets

 and $X=\psi(\xi)$ becomes regularly varying if $\xi$ is regularly varying on the ideal $\sR_0^d(d)$.

-It is possible to connect various orders of the hidden regular variation of $X$ and $\xi$ by considering ideals $\fK_{(k)}$ obtained by excluding the family of sets of affine dimension at lost $k$.
-Then the map $\psi$ is bornologically consistent between the ideal $\fK_{(k)}$ and $\sR_0^d(d-k)$ for $k=1,\dots,d-1$. \end{example}
+It is possible to connect various orders of the hidden regular variation of $X$ and $\xi$ by considering ideals $\fK_{[k]}$ obtained by excluding the family of linear subspaces of dimension at most $k$.
+Then, for $k=1,\dots,d-1$, the map $\psi$ is bornologically consistent from the ideal $\sR_0^d(k+1)$ to the ideal $\fK_{[k]}$, since the condition that at least $d-k$ semiaxes exceed a threshold prevents the image ellipsoid the image ellipsoid from being approximable by a set of linear dimension at most $k$. \end{example}

-\begin{example} Let $\psi(K)=V_d(K)^{1/d}$ be the power of the Lebesgue measure of $K\in \sK_c^d$.
+\begin{example}[Volume map] Let $\psi(K)=V_d(K)^{1/d}$ be the $d$-th root of the Lebesgue measure of $K\in \sK_c^d$.
 Then $\psi$ is a continuous bornologically consistent morphism between $\sK_c^d$ with the ideal $\fK_0$ and $\R_+$ with the ideal $\sR_0$.
-Indeed, it is not possible that $\|K_n\|\to0$ for a sequence of compact sets $K_n$ with $V_d(K_n)\geq \eps>0$ for all $n$.
-If $X$ is a regularly varying random convex compact set on the ideal $\fK_0$ and its tail measure is not only supported by sets of volume zero, then $V_d(K)^{1/d}$ and $V_d(X)$ are regularly varying random variables. \end{example}
+Indeed, it is impossible for $\|K_n\|\to0$ to hold for a sequence of compact sets $(K_n)_{n\in\NN}$, satisfying $V_d(K_n)\geq \eps>0$ for all $n$.
+If $X$ is a regularly varying random convex compact set on the ideal $\fK_0$ and its tail measure is not entirely supported by sets of volume zero, then $V_d(X)^{1/d}$ is regularly varying.
+Consequently, $V_d(X)$ is regularly varying after applying the power map $x\mapsto x^d$, with the corresponding induced scaling and normalising function. \end{example}